SeniorDesign2023/PHaSTphoto/README.md

 # PHaSTphoto
+1. Create a .env file in backend with the db connection string (ask Connor).
-First run npm intall while in both the frontend and the backend. and install any dependencies that are missing.
+2. Run 'npm install' while in both frontend and backend.

-To run, open a terminal for both the frontend and backend and run npm start on both.
+3. To run, open a terminal for both the frontend and backend and run npm start on both.
 Then go to localhost:3000 to see the webapp.